tmtsoftware/esw/docs/src/main/index.md

 - Accept and execute Sequences submitted from SOSS in all operations modes.
 - Manage the process of executing a single Sequence or multiple concurrent Sequences including starting any needed Sequencers.
-- Ensure that the resources needed for a Sequence are available allowing the Sequence to execute.
+- Ensure that the resources needed for a Sequence are available before allowing the Sequence to execute.
 - Provide a reusable Sequence Component that executes Scripts and processes Sequences from SOSS.
-- Provide a Script programming environment that provides access to appropriate CSW Services and has the level of control needed to execute acquisition, observing workflows, and some engineering sequences.
+- Provide a Script programming environment that provides access to appropriate CSW Services and has the level of control needed to execute acquisition, observing workflows, calibrations, and some engineering sequences.
-- Allow an external user interface program to monitor and control the progress of an executing Sequence.
+- Allow an external user interface program to monitor and control the progress of an executing Sequence, and provide such tools.
-- Define information needed for Observatory metrics.
-(Shared effort between OCS, ACQ, HCMS).
+- Define information needed for Observatory metrics (shared effort between OCS, ACQ, HCMS).

 ### ESW Phase 1 Development

 Planning for ESW led to the conclusion that the best approach was to split the ESW work into two phases.
-Resource limitations were one factor, but it is also necessary to focus initially on providing the decisions and parts of ESW on which other TMT subsystems depend.
+Resource limitations were one factor, but it is also necessary to focus initially on providing the decisions and parts of ESW on which other TMT subsystems depend as soon as possible, so that those subsystems can continue with their design work.
 Once these features are available, OSW future development is largely decoupled from other subsystems, and the other subsystems have what they need to plan and develop independently of OSW.
 The plan is to have an ESW Phase 2 final design in the future.

 The following are the Phase 1 priorities:

 * Sequencer/script design and integration with services
-* UI integration of browser environment with CSW and early tool choices
+* Integration of the browser UI environment with CSW and early tool choices for UI development
-* Define and implement Observe Events and Observe command
+* Define and implement Observe Events and the Observe command

 Three main components are delivered as part of ESW Phase 1:

 * **Sequencer:** This allows users to create a `Sequencer` component.
-Both top-level Sequencer (OCS) and subsystem Sequencers can be created.
+Both top-level Sequencer (OCS) and subsystem Sequencers can be created using the same framework.
 This allows subsystem experts to write custom scripts for each sequencer in a Kotlin-based domain specific language (DSL).
 All sequencer scripts will be written in the [Sequencer Scripts Repository](https://github.com/tmtsoftware/sequencer-scripts).
 * **Sequence Component:** The Sequence Component is used to spawn and shutdown sequencers dynamically.